 The best advertising must balance being creatively different and strategically smart.

 When ads are smart but not different, they get lost in the clutter.
 It is natural for marketers to tense up when the creative work ends up being “too different.”
 In all parts of the business, marketers are trained to look for past proof as a sign something will work.
 However, when it comes to advertising if the ads start too similar to what other brands have already done, then the advertising will be at risk of boring your consumers, so you never stand out enough to capture their attention.
-Push your comfort with creativity and take a chance to ensure your ad breaks through.
+Indeed, push your comfort with creativity and take a chance to ensure your ad breaks through.

 How to predict advertising success

 Let’s take this creative thinking to a predictive advertising model, changing the creatively different to branded breakthrough, and the smart strategy becomes motivating consumers.

 The branded breakthrough is “how you say it.”
 It uses creativity to capture the consumer’s attention within the clutter of the market while linking your brand closer to the story.
 And, the motivating message is “what you say.”
 You have to communicate the main message to connect with consumers memorably, so the ad sticks enough to move consumers to see, think, feel, or act differently than before they saw the ad.

 To illustrate, click on the diagram to zoom in.

 When judging advertising, the most important thing I look for is to ensure the creative idea within the ad that drives the attention, tells the brand story, communicates the main benefit and sticks in the consumer’s mind.
 Importantly, when you see a story, device, copy, or a visual that does not fit with the delivery, then you have a red flag.
 You run the risk that the creativity of the ad works against your objectives.

 The ABC's of Advertising: Attention, brand link, communication stickiness

 Here are four questions to ask: